CodelyTV/typescript-primitives-type/README.md

 That is:

 - We want to **avoid including methods** such as the `thisFunctionShouldNotBeIncludedInTheToPrimitives` one, so the transformation should only include properties.
 - We want to **flatten or unwrap encapsulated properties** such as the `courseId` and `courseTitle` ones.
-They are modelled as Value Objects (`CourseId` and `CourseTitle` classes), so the transformation or flatten should only include properties in a recursive manner.
+They are modeled as Value Objects (`CourseId` and `CourseTitle` classes), so the transformation or flatten should only include properties in a recursive manner.

 That is exactly what our `Primitives<T>` utility type guarantees.
 Let's add it! 💪